 The relieving letter should include the following components;

-Relieving letter is written after the acceptance of the employee's resignation and the final procedures after the resignation.
-Whereas, the experience letter is written to certify a particular employee's experience for a span of time they have worked for your company.
-It is written as a proof for the new employers about the employees experience.
+A relieving letter is written after the acceptance of the employee's resignation, and it is the final procedures after the resignation.
+Whereas the experience letter is written to certify a particular employee's experience for a span of time they have worked for your company.
+It is written as proof for the new employers about the employees' experience.

 Relieving letters are not entirely mandatory.
 Although, some organizations consider it as a mandatory proof to make sure the employee has completed all the formalities with the previous firm and the employee has resigned from the organization after completing the dues and the mandatory procedures.